-&lt;sup>††††† We note here that our literature search did not produce a systematic typology of diffusion channels.
+&lt;sup>16 We note here that our literature search did not produce a systematic typology of diffusion channels.
 We integrate, however, the most prominent distinctions.
-We also note that the various channels we consider here provide examples of all types of network ties foreseen in Borgatti's (2009) typology.
+We also note that the various channels we consider here provide examples of all types of network ties listed by Borgatti (2009).